-Conformity Assessment Manufacturer RA / CAB Sub- Clause Element Responsibility Responsibility Clause Conformity assessment of the QMS Quality Management System (QMS) Post Market Establish and maintain a QMS Establish and Be satisfied that a current and appropriate QMS is in place or otherwise conduct a QMS audit prior to marketing authorization.
-Be satisfied that a current 5.1 of the givis Surveillance maintain an adverse event reporting procedure according to GHTF SG2 guidance. and appropriate adverse event reporting procedure is in place as part of the QMS.
-5.2 Conformity assessment of device safety Technical Documentation Prepare and submit a STED for review Receive and conduct an in-depth pre-market review of the STED to determine conformity to Essential Principles.
-5.3 & performance Declaration of Conformity Prepare, sign and submit.
+Conformity Assessment Element Manufacturer Responsibility RA / CAB Responsibility Section Quality Management System (QMS) Establish and maintain a full QMS Be satisfied that a current and appropriate QMS is in place or otherwise conduct a QMS audit prior to marketing authorization.
+5.1 Post Market Surveillance Establish and maintain an adverse event reporting procedure according to GHTF SG2 guidance.
+Be satisfied that a current and appropriate adverse event reporting procedure is in place as part of the QMS.
+5.2 Technical Documentation Prepare and submit STED for review Receive and conduct an in-depth premarket review of the STED to determine conformity to Essential Principles.
+5.3 Declaration of Conformity Prepare, sign and submit.
 Review and verify compliance with requirements.
-5.4 Registration Registration of manufacturers and their devices Perform according to regulatory requirements Maintain and verify as appropriate.
+5.4 Registration of manufacturers and their devices Perform according to regulatory requirements Maintain and verify as appropriate.
 5.5